 I need help with my Medicare / Medicaid appeal.
 Can you represent me?

-Yes, the Health Law Project can represent you through the appeal process for Medicare, Medicaid, TANF and CHIP.
+Yes, the Health Law Program can represent you through the appeal process for Medicare, Medicaid, TANF and CHIP.

 I do not have a lot of money.
 How much will you charge me?

-Our services are free to those who qualify for the Health Law Project.
+Our services are free to those who qualify for the Health Law Program.
 Please click on the link to see if you meet our income guidelines.